Donna Meyer

 President, OADN Foundation - San Diego, California

-She is very engaged in numerous national organizations.
-Her current professional nursing activities include the American Red Cross National Nursing Committee, the International Society of Professional Identity in Nursing, the National Collaborative for Transition to Practice, Community College Baccalaureate Association Board of Directors, ATI Advisory Board, Western Governors University Nursing Advisory Council, the University of Phoenix Nursing Advisory Council, and Sigma Theta Tau International Honor Society.
-She has received various awards for her work.
-In 2015, she was bestowed the Professor Emeritus designation from Lewis and Clark Community College.
-She has published in numerous journals on various nursing topics and presented at both national and international conferences on nursing leadership, innovative clinical practice, and education.
-She is a fellow in the American Academy of Nursing, National League of Nursing’s Academy of Nursing Education, and an honorary fellow in the Academy of Associate Degree Nursing.
+She has received numerous awards and recognitions, including the Professor Emeritus designation from Lewis and Clark Community College.
+Donna has published widely on nursing topics and presented at national and international conferences on leadership, clinical practice, and education.
+She is a Fellow in the American Academy of Nursing and the National League for Nursing’s Academy of Nursing Education, and an honorary fellow in the Academy of Associate Degree Nursing.